 The practice had assessed patients' views on the service provided via the use of patient questionnaires.
-This survey is undertaken on a monthly basis.
-The last survey had been completed during December 2015.
+This survey is undertaken on a two- monthly basis..
 We saw that the results of the last survey had been audited to identify any themes and that the outcomes were positive in all areas.
-Suggestion boxes for patient's comments were available in each waiting area.
+A suggestion box for patient's comments were available in the waiting area.
+While outcomes had been audited, they were not yet available to the patients.
+We suggested that the outcomes be made available to the patients.

-The practice had designated car parking available for patients to use.
+The practice has no designated car parking available for patients to use.
+However, there is a public car park available within a short distance from the dental practice.